 The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality, human resources, health and safety, and corporate social responsibility.
+The Corporation met 8 times during 2022-23, with four scheduled meetings and four Special meetings.

-The Corporation met five times during 2020-21.
-During 2020-21, the Corporation conducted its business through a number of committees.
-Each committee had terms of reference, which were approved by the Corporation.
-These committees were the Audit Committee, the Curriculum and Performance Review Committee, Planning, Remuneration and Governance Committee, Resources Committee, and Capital Strategy Committee.
+The Corporation conducts its business through a number of committees.
+Each committee has terms of reference, which have been approved by the Corporation.
+For 2022-23, these committees were: the Audit Committee, the Curriculum and Performance Review Committee, the Resources Committee, the Search and Governance Committee, and the Senior Postholders Employment Committee.
+An Estates Working Group was also convened to oversee the Property Strategy.
 Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College website or from the Director of Governance at: Brooklands College, Heath Road, Weybridge, Surrey, KT13 8TT.

-The Director of Governance maintains a register of financial and personal interests of the Governors.
+The Director of Governance maintains a register of financial and personal interests of the Corporation.
 The register is available for inspection at the above address.